Nuclear thermal rocket

 1 December 1967: The first ground experimental nuclear rocket engine (XE) assembly is shown here in "cold flow" configuration, as it makes a late evening arrival at Engine Test Stand No. 1 in Jackass Flats, Nevada.
 The engine is in the left background with a shield structure in the mid/foreground.

 A nuclear thermal rocket (NTR) is a type of thermal rocket where the heat from a nuclear reaction replaces the chemical energy of the propellants in a chemical rocket.
 In an NTR, a working fluid, usually liquid hydrogen, is heated to a high temperature in a nuclear reactor and then expands through a rocket nozzle to create thrust.
 The external nuclear heat source theoretically allows a higher effective exhaust velocity and is expected to double or triple payload capacity compared to chemical propellants that store energy internally.

-NTRs have been proposed as a spacecraft propulsion technology, with the earliest ground tests occurring in 1955.
-The United States maintained an NTR development program through 1973 when it was shut down for various reasons, including to focus on Space Shuttle development.
+NTRs have been proposed as a spacecraft propulsion technology, with the earliest ground tests conducted in 1955.
+The United States maintained an NTR development program through 1973, when it was shut down for various reasons, including to focus on Space Shuttle development.
 Although more than ten reactors of varying power output have been built and tested, as of 2025, no nuclear thermal rocket has flown.

 Whereas all early applications for nuclear thermal rocket propulsion used fission processes, research in the 2010s has moved to fusion approaches.
 The Direct Fusion Drive project at the Princeton Plasma Physics Laboratory is one such example, although "energy-positive fusion has remained elusive".
 In 2019, the U.S. Congress approved US$125 million in development funding for nuclear thermal propulsion rockets.

-In May 2022 DARPA issued an RFP for the next phase of their Demonstration Rocket for Agile Cislunar Operations (DRACO) nuclear thermal engine program.
+In May 2022, DARPA issued a request for proposal (RFP) for the next phase of their Demonstration Rocket for Agile Cislunar Operations (DRACO) nuclear thermal engine program.
 This follows on their selection, in 2021, of an early engine design by General Atomics and two spacecraft concepts from Blue Origin and Lockheed Martin.
-The next phases of the program would have focus on the design, development, fabrication, and assembly of a nuclear thermal rocket engine.
+The next phases of the program would focus on the design, development, fabrication, and assembly of a nuclear thermal rocket engine.
 In July 2023, Lockheed Martin was awarded the contract to build the spacecraft and BWX Technologies (BWXT) would have developed the nuclear reactor.
-A launch was expected in 2027, but this was put on indefinite hold due to nuclear reactor test requirements, later compounded by proposed cuts by the second Donald Trump administration in the FY2026 budget before being cancelled.
+A launch was expected in 2027, but this was put on indefinite hold due to nuclear reactor test requirements, later compounded by proposed cuts in the FY2026 budget by the second Donald Trump administration before being cancelled.

-In June 2025, the European Space Agency proposed its own NTP engine called Alumni.
+In June 2025, the European Space Agency proposed its own NTP engine, called Alumni.
 At the same time, another form of nuclear thermal propulsion, called centrifugal nuclear thermal rocket, uses liquid uranium for fuel.